mailslurp/mailslurp-client/README.md

 See the [guides page](https://www.mailslurp.com/guides/) for more examples and use with common frameworks.
 For use with CypressJS see the official [Cypress MailSlurp plugin](https://www.npmjs.com/package/cypress-mailslurp).

-See the method documentation for a [list of all functions](https://www.mailslurp.com/docs/js/docs/)
+See the method documentation for a [list of all functions](https://www.mailslurp.com/docs/js/docs/).

+> See the `test/integration.spec.ts` in this package for usage examples of this client.

 ### Create API Key